Updated September 26, 2008 URL is www.tentativetimes.net/dean/faq.html

 I don't know anything about his motorcycles, but thank you for writing to me and reading deaners.net

-His Indiana motorcycle, bought from his neighbor Mr. Carter, at Carter's Motorcycle Shop, is available for viewing at the Fairmount Historical Museum.I just write this site about Fairmount, because it is all I know for sure.
-David Loehr guides a New York City Walk which visits places Jimmy had been to in NYC.
-It is created by Magdalin Leonardo All prices for the walk are from 1997 and no longer apply.
-The walk doesn't happen every year.
+I just write this site about Fairmount, because it is all I know for sure.
+David Loehr used to guide a New York City Walk which visited places Jimmy had been to in NYC.
+That page was created by Magdalin Leonardo All prices for the walk are from 1997 and no longer apply.
+The walk doesn’t happen any moe but we keep hoping.

-What is Cholame?
+What is Cholame

-I have made pages about Cholame, California, (the site of Jimmy's death) using information sent to me by sharing, caring Deaners.
+I have made pages about Cholame, California, (the site of Jimmy’s death) using information sent to me by sharing, caring Deaners.
 I am no expert on cars or New York City.
 I know almost nothing about the car show at Paso Robles on September 30th.
 I think it is every other year.
-2005 ought to be a bang-up show in California.
-If you belong to the fan club, you will learn more about California events from Kip Brown's outstanding column,
+If you belong to the fan club, you will learn more about California events from Kip Brown’s outstanding column in our outstanding <a href=”/jdr/index.html”>fan magazine, the DeanZine</a>.

 Why in the world would an adult join a fan club?

-That's what I used to think, until I became involved in James Dean Remembered, also called James Dean International.
+That’s what I used to think, until I became involved in James Dean Remembered, also called James Dean International.
 Originated by Silvia Bongiovanni and another fan, WRDI (We Remember Dean International) remained active for many years.
 When Silvia wanted to retire, various other fans tried their hand at collecting dues and publishing the quarterly magazine.
 We have come a long way now, and the friendships are as loyal as ever.
-The magazine is now a slick, thicker color production and we have a website at www.tentativetimes.net/jdr/ Er, we had to cut down on the color, because we were going broke, but there are still wonderful pictures and articles about wonderful people.
+The magazine is now a slick, thicker color production and we have a website at www.tentativetimes.net/jdr/

 Rules of Rock Lasso

-Don't Knit, Knot!Okay people, listen up.
+Okay people, listen up.
 These are the rules.
-You take this rope, see, and tie a rock on one end.
-It can be a clothesline or a nylon rope.
+You take this here rope, see, and you tie a rock on one end.
+The rope can be a clothesline or a nylon rope.
 You bend way over and throw your arm some strange way and the rock makes a knot in the rope.
 The contest is to see who can make the most knots in a short length of time, and who can make three knots, untying after each knot, in the least amount of time.

-There are a million people who couldn't make their first knot if they tried for a year.
-Most of us couldn't tie up a rock either.
-And if we did, we'd knock out a tooth.
+There are a million people who couldn’t make their first knot if they tried for a year.
+Most of us couldn’t tie up a rock either.
+And if we did, we’d knock out a tooth.
 This is a specialized sport.
-It's a very short contest, with microseconds making a difference.
+It’s a very short contest, with microseconds making a difference.
 It is AWESOME.
 All hail our James Dean rock lasso knotters.
 The contest is held early on a Saturday morning, maybe around 9:00 or 10:00.
-I am not there in time to film it, since I stopped driving.
+I am not there in time to photograph it, since I stopped driving.

 Where did this huge deaners.net come from?

-I'm Sandra Weinhardt.
-When the internet became available in the small city where I live, in 1996, I made a personal website, Lincoln's Doctor's Dog's Homepage or How To Stay Sane In A Small Town.
+I’m Sandra Weinhardt.
+When the internet became available in the small city where I lived in 1996, I made a personal website, Lincoln’s Doctor’s Dog’s Homepage or How To Stay Sane In A Small Town.
 One section advised everyone to take a trip to Fairmount, Indiana to learn about James Dean.

 My husband's Aunt Elsie Haindl was married to Joe the Butch, a much-loved character who owned a butcher shop with Elsie when Jimmy was growing up in Fairmount.
 I had spent a lot of time in Fairmount too, but not until the early 1970s.